 There is No need for some of the crazy pliers bending vice holding crazy stuff that I have seen on YouTube.

 The ends of spiral boning need caps.
 If you own or plan to buy the simple eyelet machine you can get special die fittings to press the ends flat, but the job can be done with two sets of cheap pliers.

-If you want extra support on centre front or behind a rather flexible busk (as some of the cheaper corset busks can be) just double up the bone, one behind the other and tape together with a bit of duct tape, simple trick but can make a big difference.
+If you want extra support on the centre front or behind a rather flexible busk (as some of the cheaper corset busks can be).
+Then just double up the bone, one behind the other and tape together with a bit of duct tape, it’s a simple trick but can make a big difference.